Virginia Tech Corps of Cadets: Overview

 The remaining cadets choose the Citizen-Leader Track to pursue civilian careers or officer training or officer candidate training programs after graduation, or attend professional or graduate schools.
+Some cadets in this track also participate in the Coast Guard Auxiliary University Program (AUP), which provides leadership training, maritime education, and service opportunities.
+Since the Coast Guard does not have an ROTC program, the AUP serves as a pathway for cadets interested in commissioning as Coast Guard officers after graduation.
 Eighty-three percent of the Citizen-Leader Track cadets had a job or graduate school offer in hand upon graduation in May 2016.
 Recently, Northrop Grumman funded six scholarships for Citizen-Leader Track cadets or Military-Leader Track cadets not on scholarship which included an opportunity to intern with Northrop Grumman as well.
-Citizen-Leader Track cadets participate in an exercise called Job-Ex, where the junior and senior cadets learn to write a job description, freshman and sophomore cadets apply to those jobs, the upperclass cadets review them, and then they conduct panel interviews with the underclass cadets, so they can learn from their peers what is successful in an job interview.
+Citizen-Leader Track cadets participate in an exercise called Job-Ex, where the junior and senior cadets learn to write a job description, freshman and sophomore cadets apply to those jobs, the upperclass cadets review them, and then they conduct panel interviews with the underclass cadets, so they can learn from their peers what is successful in a job interview.
 The upperclass cadets learn what interviewers expect, so they can improve their interviewing skills as well.
-The Rice Center Board of Advisors, made up from executives from organizations like Northrop Grumman, Union Pacific, Dell, the Defense Intelligence Agency, and the Federal Bureau of Investigation, advise the Corps staff on curriculum and skill sets cadets need to develop to be more employable after graduation.
+The Rice Center Board of Advisors, made up from executives from organizations such as Northrop Grumman, Union Pacific, Dell, the Defense Intelligence Agency, and the Federal Bureau of Investigation, advise the Corps staff on curriculum and skill sets cadets need to develop to be more employable after graduation.

 Women entered the VTCC in the fall of 1973 and created a single unit called L Squadron.
 By 1979, women were integrated into the line companies, though they still lived separately from the males in their units.
 In 1981, the residence halls became co-ed and women began to live in the same unit area as their male counterparts.
 In 1987, the first female Regimental Commanding Officer (CO) was appointed.
-To date, the Corps has had 4 female Regimental Commanding Officers.
+To date, the Corps has had 12 female Regimental Commanding Officers.
 Today the Corps is at least 20% female and women hold leadership positions throughout the Corps.